Tax guide

 DocumentWhy it matters

-Salary, interest, and investment recordsSupports gross income, deductions, rebate, and final tax calculation.
+Salary, interest, and investment recordsSupport gross income, deductions, rebate, and the final zero tax calculation.

-AIS and TISReported income and transaction information to compare with your own records.
+AIS and TISFor zero tax, compare reported income and transactions with the taxpayer's own records.

-Computation workingThe bridge between source documents, taxable income, tax paid, and refund or demand.
+Computation workingFor zero tax, show how source documents become taxable income, tax paid, and the final refund or demand.

-Final ITR acknowledgementProof that the return was submitted and later e-verified.
+Final ITR acknowledgementFor zero tax, retain proof that the return was submitted and later e-verified.

 • Confirm resident individual status.